apollographql/rover/docs/source/contributing/index.md

 ---
-title: "Contributing"
+title: "Contributing to Rover"
 sidebar_title: "Read This First"
-description: "placeholder"
+description: "Rover isn't currently accepting external contributions"
 ---

-The Apollo CLI is not currently ready for external contirbutors.
+Rover is not currently ready for external contirbutors.
 Documentation here exists for internal contributors and partners.

 - [Prerequisites](./prerequisites)